Aylchen/laravel5/README.md

 ###Change the permission of the storage directory
-Second, you should cd into your root directory, and give the directory named storage the permission 777 in case that the framework can't access into this directory and then run errors.The command is like this:
+Second, you should cd into your root directory, and give the directory named storage the permission 777 in case that the framework can't access into this directory and then run errors.The command is like this:<br/>
-       `sudo chmod -R 777 storage/*`
+       `*sudo chmod -R 777 storage/**`

 ###Import sql into your database
 After that, You should import the sql file which is in the sql directory relative to the root directory